hexojs/site/source/docs/one-command-deployment.md

 [Zeabur](https://zeabur.com) is a cloud platform helps developers to deploy their services with one click, with auto scalling and CI/CD integration and some other features.

-Step 1: Add a build script to your `package.json` file:
+Step 1: Add a `build` script to your `package.json` file if doesn't exist:

 ```json
 {